ClementNerma/Rave/docs/master.md

 let b: B = a; // Works fine (prints: 'Typecasting to B')
 ```

 This last instruction would have fail at build time if we haven't used the `#auto` directive.
-Instead, we would have had to use a static typecast.
+Instead, we would have had to use a safe typecast.

 Arrays use this automatic behaviour, that's why it's possible to use an unknown-sized array (`int[]`) where expecting a fixed-size one (`int[3]`) without any explicit conversion, as well as the opposite.